Manan-Joshi750/Manan-Joshi750/README.md

 <p align="center">
   🔢 <strong>Mastering DSA & C++</strong> — Combining logical reasoning with mathematical depth to craft optimal solutions.
   <br>
-  🧑‍💻 **Passionate about the OOP paradigm and its ability to model real-world interactions**.
-Constantly seeking opportunities to implement my skills in full-stack projects, eager to leverage modern frameworks like **MERN** and **Next.js** to build dynamic and robust applications.
+  🧑‍💻 <strong>Passionate about the OOP paradigm and its ability to model real-world interactions</strong>.
+Constantly seeking opportunities to implement my skills in full-stack projects, eager to leverage modern frameworks like <strong>MERN</strong> and <strong>Next.js</strong> to build dynamic and robust applications.
 </p>

 - 💡 I love **untangling complex equations** and applying **math-driven logic** to problem-solving